Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 For such is God’s Kingdom, a place of purpose, growth, fulfilment and the realisation of eternal destiny.

 To nest is to dwell.
 To dwell is a beautiful picture of what the Kingdom of God looks like here on earth.
-Living from a place within of perfect peace, justice, equality and respect in amongst this world of chaos, injustice, inequality and shame.
+Living from a place of perfect peace, justice, equality and respect.
+In amongst this world of chaos, injustice, inequality and shame.

 Time is short.
 We herald in His kingdom, being established in His truth, rooted in His love and transformed in His power.
 We are part of a movement far greater than ourselves.
 God’s universal history is what gives meaning to our lives.
 We have a place in God’s eternal love story.